-- Install smoke detectors on every floor of your home. - Plan two escape routes from your home in the event of a fire.
-Make sure all family members know the routes. - Make sure all family members know emergency numbers. - Set a timer when you cook so you don't forget the stove or oven is on.
+- Plan two escape routes from your apartment in the event of a fire.
+Make sure all family members know the routes. - Make sure all family members know emergency numbers. - Set a timer when you cook so you don't forget the stove or oven is on. - Keep curtains far away from stovetop burners. - Keep space heaters away from walls, and don't leave them on when you're sleeping.

-- Keep curtains far away from stovetop burners. - Keep a fire extinguisher in the house. - Keep space heaters away from walls, and don't leave them on when you're sleeping. - Have your furnace checked regularly by a professional. - Don't smoke in bed. - Make sure heat-producing appliances such as curling irons and blow dryers are cool before you put them away. - Check electrical cords.
+- Make sure heat-producing appliances such as curling irons and blow dryers are cool before you put them away. - Check electrical cords.
 They shouldn't be warm while in use.